ravencats111/stats220/content/assignments/assignment2.md

 ### Question 3

-Plot all journeys that the most used bike has travelled on.
+Plot all journeys that the most frequently used bike has travelled on.

 You should end up with a **ggplot** called `p2`, with `alpha = 0.5`.